-The maximum number of ordinary shares which may be purchased by the company under the next tranche of its share buyback programme (the 'next tranche') is 618,256,457, which is the maximum pursuant to the authority granted by shareholders at the company's 2018 Annual General Meeting minus the number of ordinary shares purchased in the aggregate previous tranches.
-The shares bought back under the next tranche will be whichever of the A ordinary shares and/or B ordinary shares is economically the least expensive on a given trading day.
+The maximum number of ordinary shares which may be purchased by the company under the next tranche of its share buyback programme (the 'next tranche') is 815,000,000, which is the maximum pursuant to the authority granted by shareholders at the company's 2019 Annual General Meeting.
+The shares bought back under the next tranche will be the A ordinary shares traded in the EUR denomination and whichever of the A ordinary shares and/or B ordinary shares traded in the GBP denomination is economically the least expensive on a given trading day.

 The purpose of the next tranche is to reduce the issued share capital of the company to offset the number of shares issued under the Scrip Dividend Programme and, in combination with the other tranches of the share buyback programme, to significantly reduce the equity issued in connection with the company's combination with BG Group.
 All shares repurchased as part of the next tranche will be cancelled.

 Any further tranches of the buyback programme, which may be conducted after completion of the tranche announced today, will be announced in due course.